SkygearIO/guides/cloud-db/acl-overview/ios.md

 }
 ```

-If you want to customize these security settings, Skygear supports access control on records.
-You can use it to control whether a user can query, update or delete a record.
+If you want to customize these security settings, Skygear supports access control on records and fields level.
+You can use it to control whether a user can query, update or delete a record or a field in the record.

 Skygear uses [Access Control List][wiki-acl] (ACL) as the model of access control.
 An ACL is a list of Access Control Entry (ACE), each ACE describes which